-A Bachelor of Science degree program in Fermentation Sciences has been developed at Appalachian State University and was approved by the UNC General Administration in June 2012.
-Students at Appalachian State University now have the option to pursue a BS degree in Fermentation Sciences (FER).
+A Bachelor of Science degree program in Fermentation Sciences was developed at Appalachian State University and approved by the UNC General Administration in June of 2012.
+Since then, students attending Appalachian State University have the option to pursue a BS degree in Fermentation Sciences (FER).

-The Fermentation Sciences program is an inter-disciplinary degree within the College of Arts and Sciences intended to provide students with a strong background in chemistry and biology and a considerable focus in business, marketing and entrepreneurial principles.
+The Fermentation Sciences program is an inter-disciplinary degree offered in the A.R.
+Smith Department of Chemistry and Fermentation Sciences, within the College of Arts and Sciences, intended to provide students with a strong background in chemistry and biology as well as a considerable focus in business, marketing and entrepreneurial principles.

-Our goal is prepare students to be extremely competitive in the fields of:
+Our goal is to prepare students to be extremely competitive in the fields of:

 - Fermentation Sciences